GeRnika

 calc_clone_proportions

-parameter and scales the resulting values
+to the designated clone and scales the resulting values to the original

-is the root clone.
-The
+clone.
+The calc_clone_proportions

 .distribute_freqs